PTMagicians/Settings-Archive/PT Labels/PTLabels.md

 ![img](https://i.imgur.com/KJGN0pY.png)

 You could use **any strategy** you like, as long as it’s something you can ensure is **always true**.
 I used RSI because it's easy to work with.
-Notice the BUY the value is 100, and for SELL the value is 0, so they will always be true for any possible coin.
+Notice the BUY the value is 100, and the SELL value is 0, so they will always be true for any possible coin.

 ### 3) Edit your INDICATORS file
 Go to your **_presets folder in PTM** and add the following lines to your **INDICATORS** file.
 Create one labe for **Each GLOBAL and SINGLE MARKET SETTING you use in PTM**.